 the Secretariat.

+Procedure in case of potential Non-Compliance

-In the case where an observer observes an activity or condition that is not consistent with this conservation and management measure, the observer shall notify the finding, as well as documented evidence, to the extent possible, without delay to the Secretariat and the authorities of the Commission Member or Cooperating non-Contracting Party of the flags of the receiving and offloading vessels.
+If an observer observes an activity or condition that is not consistent with conservation and management measures, the observer shall report the finding, and provide documented evidence, to the extent possible, without delay or upon disembarkation to the Secretariat.
+Once the Transshipment Observer Program enters into force, the observer will notify and transmit the report to the Observer service provider as well as the Secretariat.
+The Secretariat will then transmit the report to the authorities of the Commission Member or Cooperating non-Contracting Party of the flags of the receiving and offloading vessels.

+Upon receipt of [an observer report with documented evidence [in particular Annex 3] indicating] potential non-compliance, or instances of obstruction, intimidation, interference with, or otherwise prevention of the observer from performing their duties, concerning a vessel entitled to fly its flag, the Commission Member or Cooperating non-Contracting Party shall:

+treat the report with utmost sensitivity and discretion, in accordance with NPFC Data Sharing and Data Security Protocol

-The Commission Member or Cooperating non-Contracting Party of the flag of the vessel whose violation has been observed and notified shall make the best effort to respond to this notification through the Secretariat without delay and undertake investigation on the observed violation.
-The Commission Member or Cooperating non-Contracting Party shall report any finding and/or relevant actions taken in their Annual Report.
+make best efforts to respond to this notification through the Secretariat without delay and;

+undertake investigation on any condition or activity that is not consistent with conservation and management measures as per Article 17 of the Convention.
+The Commission Member or CNCP shall report any findings and/or relevant actions taken, in their Annual Report, and in the CMS Implementation Questionnaire (if applicable).
-The obligations related to observer coverage included in this measure will come into effect as of September 1, 2023.

 Data and Information Sharing